gabrielkirsten/convolution-tool-python/README.md

-# convolution-tool-python
- The software comes an educational tool written in python to demonstrate a convolution operation in an image.

-   Ps.
-Description in PT-BR
 ```
  ____  _____    _    ____  __  __ _____
 |  _ \| ____|  / \  |  _ \|  \/  | ____|